- Suggested Age Range: 5 – 6 years

 - The Earth orbits the Sun every 365.25 days, this gives us a year, and leads to the seasons.
 Note that the words orbit and revolve are synonyms in this context.

 - Science KS1: Living things and their habitats – animals and their habitats

 - Geography KS1: locational knowledge – continents and oceans

-Use with other years: This can be used with Year 5 where this activity can be more in-depth.
+Use with other years: This can be used with Year 5 to explore Day and Night in more depth.
 They could take the activity further by exploring the topic themselves, using secondary sources to investigate other animals that are diurnal/nocturnal and finding out more about them.
 They could also use the information they discover to create a set of cards for a classification game for use with a younger group, bringing in research skills, expanding their knowledge of animals and vocabulary, and using their creativity.

-Compare diurnal and nocturnal animals and experiment with day and night:
+Compare diurnal and nocturnal animals and experiment with day and night – astroEDU

 Copyright: Megan Argo 2019